 A square tower made of gilded stones covered with a structure composed of three movable levers.
 This quick means of long-distance communication invented by Claude Chappe lasted from 1794 to 1852.
 The telegraph network consists of 5,000 km of lines.

-Le Télégraphe Chappe ( renovated between 1981 and 1984) is a square building measuring 4 metres wide and 7 metres high made of golden stones, surmounted by a structure consisting of three movable arms designed for the generation and transmission of coded optical signals.
-This tower, the 55th station of the 58 stations on the Paris-Lyon line, was commissioned in 1805 and was later expanded to Venice.
-This incredible means of communication, invented by Claude Chappe in 1793, became obsolete in 1852.
-The 5,000 km long french telegraph network with 535 stations served 29 cities.
+The Chappe Telegraph (fully restored in 2022) is a 4-metre square, 6-metre high golden stone building, topped by a mechanism consisting of 3 moving arms used to form and transmit coded aerial signals.
+This tower, the 55th station out of 58 on the Paris-Lyon line, was commissioned in 1805 and extended as far as Venice.
+This formidable means of communication, invented by Claude Chappe in 1793, ceased to operate in 1854.
+The French telegraph network was 5,000 km long, with 535 stations serving 29 towns.

-Interpretation and information panels placed outside help to understand the operation of the tower and the telegraph network even when the tower is closed.
+Interpretation and information panels outside explain how the tower and the telegraph network worked.